 Janney sponsors a defined contribution plan which covers eligible employees and is determined on a discretionary basis by the Board of Managers.

-For the years ended December 31, 2022 and 2021, the expense recognized for contributions to these plans was \$14,367 and \$14,708.
+For the years ended December 31, 2023 and 2022, the expense recognized for contributions to these plans was \$16,579 and \$14,367, respectively.

 Note 14.
 ACCUMULATED OTHER COMPREHENSIVE INCOME